About Polar Jewelry

-A love for experimentation, and for harmoniously blending different elements, is in the DNA of Polar Jewelry.
-The two founders themselves have combined their nontraditional creative background to create a unique hybrid aesthetic for their jewelry.
-Louise Kaiser studied Industrial & Product Design at Central St Martins and has worked in London for the past 7 years.
+A love for experimentation and playing with different elements is in the DNA of Polar Jewelry.
+The two founders themselves have combined their nontraditional creative backgrounds to create a unique hybrid aesthetic for their jewelry.
+Louise Kaiser studied Industrial & Product Design at Central St Martins and worked in London for seven years.
 Anne Sofie Fenneberg is an award-winning sculptor and artist.
 In 2017, she graduated with a Master's from the Royal Danish Academy of Fine Arts.
-The application of their skills from these complementary crafts into jewelry making, ensures a product that is equally artistic, functional and distinctive.
+The application of their skills from these complementary crafts into jewelry-making, ensures a product that is equally artistic, functional and distinctive.

 Why Bamboo corals?

-ProductionOur production is dedicated to sustainability and is a part of The United Nations Global Compact, who supports the values of labor and human rights, anti-corruption, and the environment, and is a member of the Responsible Jewellery Council, an international standard on responsible practice in the jewelry business.
+ProductionOur production is dedicated to sustainability and is a part of The United Nations Global Compact.
+They promote labor and human rights, anti-corruption and the protection of the environment.
+It is a member of the Responsible Jewellery Council that provides an international standard on responsible practice in the jewelry business.

 Social consciousness has been in Polar Jewelry’s heart from the beginning.
 Therefore, we have a collaboration with Foreningen Grønlandske børn, which you can read more about below: